Black Shoes, White Socks…

 Related Products

-“Parting the Blue Sea” is available in the following sizes: 8×12, 11×17,16×24, and 26×44.
+“The Mentor” is available in the following sizes: 8×12, 11×17,16×24, and 26×44.

 Unframed images come in a white mat and are shrink wrapped for protection.
 The unframed 26×44 comes rolled in a tube.
-Each framed image includes double mats, glass, and your choice of a black, mahogany, or walnut frame.
+Each framed image includes double mats, glass, and your choice of a black, mahogany, cherry, or walnut frame.

 ***Please Note: Although we try to keep the Plak Mounts in stock they do sell quickly.
 If we are out, it does take 4-6 weeks for us to replenish our supply.***